Harjun751/UnderStance/MilestoneSubmissions/Milestone1/README.md

 # User Stories
 1. As a Singaporean who wants to figure out which political party best represents my interests, I want to complete a questionnaire which helps me evaluate my political stance by covering the most relevant political views.
-2. As a Singaporean who wants to figure out which political party best represents my interest, I want to see a detailed breakdown for which parties’ issues I best align with so that I can make a more informed decision when voting.
+2. As a Singaporean who wants to figure out which political party best represents my interest, I want to view a comparison of my stances against the various political parties
-3. As a Singaporean who wants to figure out which political party best represents my interest, I want to assign different weightages to issues I feel are more important.
+3. As a Singaporean who wants to figure out which political party best represents my interests, I want to weigh questions which I feel stronger about heavier, so that the party breakdown is accurate.
 4. As a Singaporean who wants to figure out which political party best represents my interest, I want to read about the positions parties have on issues.
 5. As a Singaporean who wants to figure out which political party best represents my interest, I want to search for particular issues and view parties’ stances on them
+6. As a Singaporean who wants to figure out which political party best represents my interest, I want to see a visual breakdown for which parties’ issues I best align with so that I can make a more informed decision when voting.
+7. As a Singaporean who wants to figure out which political party best represents my interest, I want to read up-to-date stances of political parties on various topics
+8. As a Singaporean who wants to figure out which political party best represents my interest, I want to include bonus questions to add more issues that I care about that are not in the core set of questions.
+9. As an Admin, I want to login to the dashboard so that I may make changes
+10. As an admin, I want to view all the questions that are in the questionnaire so that I may manage them if required.
-6. As an admin who wants to keep the site relevant and updated, I want to be able to update the set of questions in the app to ensure its validity.
+11. As an admin who wants to keep the site relevant and updated, I want to be able to update the set of questions in the app to ensure its validity and relevance.
+12. As an admin who wants accurate updated stances in the database, I want to approve or deny stances which are relevant and valid.

 # Features